Middle-High-German-Conceptual-Database/mhdbdb-main-ontology-2023/README.md

-# dhPLUS Ontology
+# MHDBDB Ontology

-This directory contains all sources of the dhPLUS ontology.
+This directory contains all sources of the MHDBDB ontology.

 ## Template Usage